 Dive Bali: Amed

-This little fisherman village, located a 45 minute drive from our dive shop, is famous not only for its excellent dive spots but also for their continued use of traditional sea-salt extraction methods.
+Diving in Amed, a little fisherman village, located a 45 minute drive from our dive shop, is famous not only for its excellent dive sites but also for their continued use of traditional sea-salt extraction methods.

 Up until 1997, all the reefs in Jemeluk Bay were the definition of healthy; they were covered by hard coral, barrel sponges, and gorgonias.
 Due to effects of El Nino in 1998, the bay suffered coral bleaching and loss of marine life.
 In order to help the reef recover, artificial reefs were implanted along the coast.
 The success of these reefs are evident today; they are covered by corals are home to a great variety of macro life, reef fishes, and hock bill turtles.
 In the blue, you will also have the chance to see white tip sharks, black tip sharks, big groupers, jack fish, tunas, and eagle rays.